minprog/progbg2/hangman/classic/hangman.md

 4. Think about the internal structure of the class: what variables do you need to support all expected operations?
 Write your ideas below the diagram.

-Finally, take your class diagram and, again, discuss it with a teaching assistant (via Zoom!) before you continue with the next step.
 Do not share your diagram with other students until after the assignment is fully completed by everyone.

 Add your diagram and comments to a file called `analysis.pdf`.